 No charge for global payment tracking: Bill.com provides detailed payment information, delivery times, and remittance information for vendors.
 You can track international payments at no additional charge.

 Save time by paying in local currencies: When you pay an international vendor in USD, funds need to be converted, and that usually occurs at the foreign vendor’s bank.
 With another financial institution converting the funds it can take longer to arrive in your vendor’s bank account.
 However, if your vendor’s bank account is in local currency, you should pay in local currencies, saving an extra step for the vendor’s bank to convert the payment to local currency (at rates the vendor may not have control over), so your vendors will likely receive funds faster.

 Are you ready to reduce fees and streamline your international payments process?
 Bill.com is here to help.
-Sign up for a risk-free trial to get started or view our International Payments Product Overview to find out how to make cross-border payments with Bill.com.
+Sign up for a risk-free trial to get started, or view our International Payments page to find out how to make cross-border payments with Bill.com.